Code-Institute-Submissions/second-milestone-project-23/README.md

     ![images](assets/media/bugs/css-error.png)

-    I managed to fix 2 of the errors by changing the font-weight to bold and the font-size to 2rem.
-The third error I managed to fix by changing the background-clip value to initial instead of text.
+    I managed to fix 2 of the errors by changing the font-weight to bold and the font-size to 3rem.
+The third error I managed to fix by changing the background-clip value to inherit instead of text.

 4. I tested the website on different browsers such as Mozilla Firefox and Internet Explorer.
 There were no issues on either browser.